kthrasher1/Jekyll-Blog/_posts/2012-09-12-digital-checkup.md

 ---
-published: true
+published: false
 layout: posts
-title:  "Digital Checkup & why it is important."
+title: Digital Checkup & why it is important.
 ---

 ## Digital Checkup & Why your data security is important.